Johann Gerhard Oncken: Last years

 By 1878, Oncken was growing physically weaker daily.
 In physical weakness and suffering, he drew comfort from knowing "that Christ, having loved him, loved him to the end."
 He resigned as agent for the various tract and Bible societies that he was serving, but continued to pastor.
 The Scottish Bible Society gave him a pension.
 Late in 1879, Oncken suffered a stroke.
 His physical condition compelled him to retire in 1881.
 He moved to Zürich where he died peacefully on 2 January 1884.
 He told his family that his name "was inscribed in Heaven's roll, and that his hope was sure."
 His body was taken to Hamburg for interment.
 Köbner preached the funeral sermon from Psalm 73:24, "Thou shalt guide me with Thy counsel, and afterwards receive me to glory."
-J. G. Oncken was then buried in the Reformed Church Cemetery in Hamburg.
+Oncken was then buried in the Reformed Church Cemetery in Hamburg.
 Two verses of Scripture were placed on his grave: "One Lord, one faith, one baptism" (Ephesians 4:5), and "And they continued steadfastly in the apostles' doctrine and fellowship, and in breaking of bread and in prayers" (Acts 2:42).

-Summary
+Legacy

-J. G. Oncken was truly an international man—converted in England, baptized by an American in Germany, he traveled across the European continent to preach the gospel and give out Bibles.
+Oncken was truly an international man—converted in England, baptized by an American in Germany, he traveled across the European continent to preach the gospel and give out Bibles.
 He conducted "preaching tours" in the Balkans, France, Hungary, Prussia, Russia, and Switzerland, as well as visiting Britain and the United States.
 He was born a Lutheran, was converted at a Methodist meeting, adopted Baptist views and possessed a relationship with the Mennonites.
-During his ministry as a Baptist preacher, J. G. Oncken constituted over 280 Baptist churches and 1222 preaching stations.
+During his ministry as a Baptist preacher, Oncken constituted over 280 Baptist churches and 1222 preaching stations.
 He founded over 170 churches in Scandinavia and the Slavic states.
 He also formed 771 Sunday Schools in Germany.
 His ministry even extended indirectly to places such as Australia.
 Several of the German Baptist settlers in Australia, influenced by Oncken and following in his footsteps, were active in sharing the Gospel with their fellow countrymen, thereby establishing the Baptist work among German immigrants.
 One such German Baptist minister in Australia was Hermann Windolf who in his memoirs records coming to Australia in 1878 but before doing so called on Oncken at his home in Hamburg.